 We first recruit candidates from the Steinhardt Higher Education Masters program.
 Should we not be able to fill all RLA openings with students enrolled in the program we then open the process to currently matriculating graduate students from other programs.
 If you are interested in being considered for an RLA position please forward your resume and cover letter to email@example.com.
 Resumes will be reviewed on a rolling basis and we will contact applicants if they are being considered.

-You must be classified by your school and your academic program as a junior or senior for the academic year in which you are applying to be an RA.
+For New York positions you must be classified by your school and your academic program as a junior, senior or graduate student for the academic year in which you are applying to be an RA.
+Shanghai and London applicants must be classified as sophomore, junior or senior for the academic year in which you are applying to be an RA.
 Your cumulative GPA must be 3.0 or above and you must be in good university standing.
 We only hire RAs for full academic cycles at NYU New York so all candidates should plan to serve the full academic year.

 We require that all fields have a response in order to submit the application; if there's a specific field that you're not able to complete at the moment, just enter a place holder (i.e., "respond later" or "XXXX") and you can update it at a later time.
-You will have the opportunity to update certain aspects of your application at different points throughout the RALI process.
-You will be able to edit your responses to questions (as well as your RALI section preferences) up until the point that you are assigned to a specific RALI meeting section.
+You will have the opportunity to update certain aspects of your application at different points throughout the selection process.
+You will be able to edit your responses to questions (as well as your selection process section preferences) up until the point that you are assigned to a specific section.
 The basic demographic information can be updated at any point in the process.

 While having lived on campus might give candidates a better perspective on the RA role and responsibilities, we do not require past housing experience.
 We welcome application from students who are currently commuting to NYU.

-Assignment of candidates to RALI sections will be made one to two weeks before your RALI session.
-You will receive an e-mail notification after assignments are made listing your RALI section assignment.
+Assignment of candidates to sections will be made one to two weeks before your session begins.
+You will receive an e-mail notification after assignments are made listing your section assignment.

 You should list references who can write about your work ethic, your ability to work independently and on a team and about your aptitude to fulfill other aspects of the RA role.
 Examples of references may include a former or current professor, supervisor, coach, civic or religious leader, RA, etc. NYU RHD/RHADs are not eligible to serve as references in the RA selection process.
 As in all employment situations, it is not advisable to list personal friends or relatives as references; as well, it is proper form to ask a potential reference's permission before submitting their name as a reference.
-All references must have a valid email address and the ability to access and submit a web form on the Internet.
+All references must have a valid email address.